• About

 How Savvy Investors Use A 1031 Exchange To Defer Capital Gains and Build Wealth

 Like everything else with the law, 1031 exchanges have several clauses that guide how they work.
-By properly understanding the applicable 1031 exchange rules, you’ll avoid any wrong moves that could make you miss out on substantial tax gains.
+By properly understanding the applicable 1031 exchange rules, you’ll avoid any wrong moves that could cause you to miss out on substantial tax gains.

 This article will explore crucial 1031 exchange rules and show you how to avoid common pitfalls that lead to losses for novice investors.